vkhazin/multicloud-courseware/content/iac/lab-terraform.md

    rm -f terraform.zip
    ```
 9. Using the terminal create a new file: `touch ./azure-terraform/provider.tf`
-10. Define the [provider](https://www.terraform.io/docs/providers/index.html) in the new file:
+10. Define the [provider](https://www.terraform.io/docs/providers/index.html) in a new file:
 11. ```
     provider "azurerm" {
       version = ">= 1.3.3"